Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/02_Basic_improvements_to_NN.md

 5. After checking all parameters, if all gradients are correct (i.e., their absolute differences with numerical gradients are smaller than epsilon), you can be more confident that your gradient calculations are accurate.
 ```

+# Batching the dataset
+Instead of training the whole dataset in one go, we split up dataset as batches.
+This vastly speeds up the training process, as each epoch takes way less time.
+After this, we can implement mini batch gradient descent for optimisation.`